Mixolyde/erlang-survival/README.md

 ## Getting Started
  1. Get rebar, build it and replace the rebar that's in the repo
- 2. build and test
+ 2. build and test: `make clean compile eunit`

-  make clean compile eunit